 Practice Exams – Tie.
 We were very happy with the practice exams of both prep providers here.
 You can create an unlimited number of practice tests from each companies’ test bank of questions, and the software of each company parallels the real CPA exam testing interface.

-User Interface and User Experience (UI/UX) – Edge: Wiley.
+User Experience – Edge: Wiley.
 Wiley’s digital platform offers a clean, modern look and feel that you just don’t get with Roger.
 It is easy to navigate and find the resources you are looking for.
 Roger’s digital portal is much improved since their merger with UWorld, but we just like Wiley’s a bit better.

 Supplemental Resources – Edge: Roger.
 Roger CPA Review offers one of the best bounties of supplemental resources in the CPA review industry.
 In addition to your core coursework, you also get access to audio lectures, cram courses, coaching with Roger CPA exam advisors, customizable digital flashcards, their mobile app and student forums.
 Wiley provides many of the same types of resources, but not to the extent of Roger.

 Online Content Access Period – Edge: Wiley.
 The only difference between the two prep companies, and why Wiley gets the win here, is that every Wiley CPAexcel package offers unlimited access, while the Roger basic package only grants 18 months of access.

 Which CPA review course costs more – Roger or Wiley?